zheng0xd/JATIC-internal-docs/docs/acq/funding.md

+---
+hide:
+- toc
+---

-# Cost and Funding
+# Funding Profile

-## Funding appropriation categories

-JATIC funding is grouped into two primary appropriation categories: Research, Development, Test, and Evaluation (RDT&E) and Operations & Maintenance (O&M).
-JATIC software products will be developed primarily with RDT&E funding, while services such as enterprise cloud hosting, DevSecOps services, and system administration will be funding with O&M funding.
-Product support of JATIC capabilities, after the primary development phase, will also be funded with O&M funding.

-## Five-year funding plan

-JATIC is funded from FY23 to FY28.
-The program funding levels by year are specified below, as well as their line items, as required by the CAPE Program Decision Memorandum.
+The program is funded from FY23 to FY29.
+This page specifies the program funding as outlined by the Program Decision Memorandum, broken down by line item and funding appropriation categories

+## By line item

 |                    **Line Item**                    | **Fund Type** | **FY23** | **FY24** | **FY25** | **FY26** | **FY27** | **FY28** | **FY23-28** |
 | :-------------------------------------------------: | :-----------: | :------: | :------: | :------: | :------: | :------: | :------: | :---------: |